nastaiza14/Devris_Mansion/README.md

-# Project for Dialogue System's course
+# Project for Dialogue Systems Course

 ## HOW TO PLAY THE GAME: